Prohelion/prohelion.github.io/docs/Profinity/60_Profinity_Server.md

 `C:\Windows\SysWOW64\Prohelion\Profinity`

-This can be hard to work with in some environments and generally we wouldn't want to be regularly modifying files stored in the Windows directory.
+This can be hard to work with in some environments and generally we would not want to be regularly modifying files stored in the Windows directory.
 As such you are generally better off installing Profinity under a user account using a command such as.

 ```
 ProfinityService.cmd install [Username to install under]